Common config fields, showing default values

 metadata_max_age

 The maximum age of metadata before it is refreshed.
+This interval also controls how frequently regex topic patterns are re-evaluated to discover new matching topics.

 Type: string